dalmeow/histopathology-cv/1a_unet/README.md

 # Run a single experiment (train + eval):
 python 1a_unet/run.py --exp 5

+# Run CRF post-processing on exp5 checkpoint (exp6):
+python 1a_unet/run.py --exp 6

 # Submit all experiments as parallel SLURM jobs:
-bash 1a_unet/submit.sh 1 2 3a 3b 4 5
+bash 1a_unet/submit.sh 1 2 3a 3b 4 5 6

-# CRF post-processing on a trained checkpoint:
-python 1a_unet/eval_crf.py
 ```

 ## Files